Ankita-Satdeve-JavaDeveloper/Cognifyz-Task1/README.md

 Prompt the user to specify the unit of measurement (Celsius or Fahrenheit).
 <br>

-# Temperature Conversion:
+✅Temperature Conversion:
 <br>
 Convert the temperature from Celsius to Fahrenheit if the user selects Celsius.
 <br>
 Convert the temperature from Fahrenheit to Celsius if the user selects Fahrenheit.
 <br>

-# Validation and Error Handling:
+✅Validation and Error Handling:
 <br>
 Validate the temperature value to ensure it is a numeric input.
 <br>